Sara, 18 months old, stacks blocks on top of each other, then knocks them down, only to build them again.

-Rachel, two and half years old, takes books off the shelf, looking through pages and tells stories to her stuffed animals.
+Chen, two and half years old, takes books off the shelf, looking through pages and tells stories to stuffed animals.

 What do all of these have in common?
 They’re all examples of independent play!